mosip/abis-testing-kit/docs/sample.md

                     "returnValue": 1
                 },
                 "responseStructureValidation": {
-                    "passed": "<true/ false, true if the response of ABIS is structurally correct>" },
+                    "passed": "<true/ false, true if the response of ABIS is structurally correct>", "msg": "<some text to explain the reason>" },
                 "passed": "<overall passed/ failed"
             },